hexsato/resources-for-programmers/README.md

 - [Step Become Master Hacker](https://www.alltechbuzz.net/steps-to-become-master-hacker/)

 # Basic Hacking
-This is where all begin if you have some experience in programming languages you can deep dive
+This is where all begin if you have some experience in programming languages and know how something is built you can deep dive

 Web Hacking
 - [Snyk.io](https://learn.snyk.io/)